ReactiveBayes/Cortex.jl/docs/src/signals.md

 #### Intermediate Dependencies

 Setting `intermediate=true` marks a dependency as intermediate, which affects how [`process_dependencies!`](@ref Cortex.process_dependencies!) traverses the dependency graph.
-This is useful for complex dependency trees where some nodes serve as connectors between different parts of the graph.
+This is useful for complex dependency trees within signals where some signals serve as connectors between other signals.
+This might be exploited to create a reduction operation on a collection of signals and use its result as a dependency for another signal.

 ```@example signal_examples
+some_dependency_1 = Cortex.Signal()
-some_dependency = Cortex.Signal()
+some_dependency_2 = Cortex.Signal()
 intermediate_dependency = Cortex.Signal()
 derived = Cortex.Signal()

 Cortex.add_dependency!(derived, intermediate_dependency; intermediate=true)
+Cortex.add_dependency!(intermediate_dependency, some_dependency_1)
-Cortex.add_dependency!(intermediate_dependency, some_dependency)
+Cortex.add_dependency!(intermediate_dependency, some_dependency_2)
 ```

 ```@example signal_examples